 Mr. Bradley was introduced by Stikeman Elliott partner Stuart Carruthers.
-Mr. Bradley addressed many files which the CCIR is focused on, including the fair treatment of customers.
+Mr. Bradley mentioned many files the CCIR is focused on, including the fair treatment of customers.
 He said that the CCIR is committed to getting provincial regulators to work together on common themes.
-The CCIR Executive Committee sets the priorities for the organization, and it consists of the Chair and three Vice-Chairs.
-He said that because insurance is the exclusive jurisdiction of the provinces and territories, it is important for the CCIR to provide co-ordination and harmonization between the provinces.
+The CCIR Executive Committee sets the priorities for the organization, and consists of the Chair and three Vice-Chairs.
+He said that because insurance is the exclusive jurisdiction of provinces, it is important for the CCIR to provide coordination and harmonization between the provinces.

-Quite a bit of Mr. Bradley's formal presentation was concentrated on recent segregated funds regulatory initiatives by the CCIR.
+Quite a bit of Mr. Bradley's formal presentation was concentrated on segregated funds initiatives by CCIR.

 Mr. Bradley said fair treatment of customers was just as important as prudential oversight.
-He said that the International Association of Insurance Supervisors' (IAIS) Insurance Core Principle (ICP) 19 was the foundation of FTC, and that FTC was a key priority for CCIR and the Canadian Insurance Services Regulatory Organisations (CISRO).
-He also spoke to the different components of the CCIR/CISRO jointly developed "Guidance: Conduct of Insurance Business and Fair Treatment of Customers" (the Guidance), and the ongoing consultations with industry on that Guidance, noting that in future there will be further consultations on deeper dives into elements of the Guidance.
+He said the IIAS ICP-19 was the foundation of FTC, and that FTC was a key priority of the CCIR and CISRO.
+He also spoke to the different components of the FTC Guidance, and the ongoing consultations with industry on the Guidance, noting that in future there will be further consultations on deeper dives on elements of the Guidance.

-Mr. Bradley also highlighted CCIR's Annual Survey on Market Conduct (ASMC, which he pronounced ASMAC), which will, over time, allow CCIR to become more of a data-driven organization.
-He noted that recent ASMC results found that there are increasing levels of insurance sales due to the pandemic.
+There was reference to the Annual Market Conduct Survey, which will over time allow CCIR to become more of a data-driven organization.
+Mr. Bradley noted that recent survey results found that there are increasing levels of insurance sales due to the pandemic.

-He also referenced the recent CCIR report on observations around the industry's implementation of the FTC Guidance since it was released in the Fall of 2018.
-Most insurers do embed FTC in their operations, and many have clear and established FTC policies.
+He also referenced the recent report on observations of CCIR around FTC implementation.
+Most insurers do imbed FTC in their operations, and many have clear and established FTC policies.
 However, there is room for improvement when it comes to defining FTC roles.
 Incentive structures could also be better aligned with FTC rather than sales, and there could be improvements in compensation systems.

-Mr. Bradley noted that individual provincial/territorial insurance regulators may also publish clarifications of their FTC expectations.
+Mr. Bradley noted that individual provincial regulators may also publish clarifications of their FTC expectations.

-Keith Martin anonymously asked the following question via the Q&A function of the conference's virtual platform, which received the highest number of votes from session attendees, among all questions posed, and as such was moved to the top of the queue for being posed to Mr. Bradley:
+Keith Martin anonymously asked the following question, which received the most number of votes of questions posed and as such was moved to the top of the queue of questions posed:

-There has been over the past six months an unprecedented number of regulatory initiatives from provincial regulators, that have required insurance industry stakeholders to provide regulatory responses.
-Can the CCIR play a role in co-ordinating regulatory consultations from the provinces so that they are not "bunched up" all at once and are spread out more?
+There has been over the past six months an unprecedented number of regulatory initiatives from provincial regulators, that have required insurance stakeholders to provide regulatory responses.
+Can the CCIR play a role in coordinating regulatory consultations from provinces so that they are not "bunched up" all at once and are spread out more?